bushstas/classy-loader/README.md

 }
 ```
 ### .name
-Gives class name with a local prefix in non-automatic mode.<br>
+Gives class name with a local prefix in non-automatic mode.
 Gives class name with a global prefix in automatic mode.
 ```javascript
 render() {